|Nutrition Facts (per serving)|

 Bake for 30 minutes until bubbly and the cheese is melted.
 Remove from oven and let cool for 5 minutes.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

 The great thing about a casserole is its flexibility.
 Switch the protein and pair it with a complementary condensed soup and cheese, and you have an entirely new dish.

 - Use water-packed salmon in place of the tuna.

 - Replace the tuna with canned and drained white meat of chicken, switch out a can of condensed cream of chicken soup for the mushroom soup, and add a couple of handfuls of frozen peas.

 - Turn this into turkey tetrazzini by using leftover white, dark, or a combination of Thanksgiving protein.
 Use mushroom or chicken soup here, and add sautéed diced celery, onion, and carrots.

 - Leftover ham with Swiss cheese and a small can of drained mushrooms make an excellent brunch dish.

-- Add Mexican flair with cooked chorizo sausage or ground beef, condensed tomato soup, grated Monterey jack cheese, diced jalapenos, and a topping of crushed tortilla chips.
+- Add Mexican flair with cooked chorizo sausage or ground beef, condensed tomato soup, grated Monterey Jack cheese, diced jalapeño, and a topping of crushed tortilla chips.

 - Go Italiano style by using cooked and diced Italian sausage, diced red bell peppers instead of pimiento, pasta sauce in place of soup, and mozzarella cheese.